mattm/active-user-cohort-analysis/README.md

 This is an R script that allows you to analyze active users by sign up cohort.

 If you've never used R before, you'll need to [install R](https://cran.r-project.org/mirrors.html) and optionally download a tool like [RStudio](https://www.rstudio.com/products/rstudio/download/) to run this script.
+You'll also need to install the `ggplot2` package with `install.packages("ggplot2")`.

 ## How it works